rworang/wordpress-docker/README.md

 ### Starting the Container DEV

-For development you can run the container in watch mode, this looks for file changes and enables hot-reloading. _This can't run in detach mode. `ctrl+c` stops the container, you will need to run the stop container with `-v` to clear volumes._
+For development you can run the container in watch mode, this looks for file changes and enables hot-reloading. _This can't run in detach mode. `ctrl+c` stops the container._

 ```sh
 docker compose --profile develop up --watch